Our World in Data: Funding and collaborations

 The research team collaborated with the science YouTube channel Kurzgesagt.

-In the coronavirus pandemic, the team partnered with epidemiologists from Harvard's Chan School of Public Health and the Robert Koch Institute to study countries that have responded successfully in the early phase of the pandemic.
+During the COVID-19 pandemic, the team partnered with epidemiologists from Harvard's Chan School of Public Health and the Robert Koch Institute to study countries that have responded successfully in the early phase of the pandemic.
 Janine Aron and John Muellbauer worked with OWID to research excess mortality during the pandemic.

 In 2022, FTX's Future Fund offered Our World in Data a $7.5 million grant to support their activities.
 Max Roser told Fortune that Our World in Data's board of trustees ultimately rejected the grant money after conducting due diligence and other checks.

 Usage

 In 2021, the Our World in Data website had 89 million unique visitors.

 Our World in Data has been cited in academic scientific journals, medicine and global health journals, and social science journals.
 The Washington Post, The New York Times, and The Economist have used Our World in Data as a source.

 The site uses permissive licenses to allow others to copy, modify, and distribute the work (CC BY for content and the MIT License for software).